What is the best Ragdoll cat food?

-My decision to put my cats on wet food came from reading this feline veterinarian's website - Feeding Your Cat: Know the Basics of Feline Nutrition by Lisa A. Pierson, DVM.
-If you have not ever read that website - stop reading this one and go read that one!!
+After reading this feline veterinarian’s website, I decided to put my cats on wet food.
+It’s called Feeding Your Cat: Know the Basics of Feline Nutrition by Lisa A. Pierson, DVM.
+So, if you have not ever read that website – stop reading this one and go read that one!!

-If you are looking to transition your kitty from dry cat food to wet cat food or raw food, this is where to start.
-We had to transition Charlie and Trigg and this post explains how we did it -Transitioning Charlie and Trigg from Dry Cat Food to Wet Cat Food Only.
+If you want to transition your kitty from dry cat food to wet cat food or raw food, this is where to start.
+First, we had to transition Charlie and Trigg and this post explains how we did it – Transitioning Charlie and Trigg from Dry Cat Food to Wet Cat Food Only.

-Others have had the same struggle with transitioning their kitties to a raw diet, and have told me it took them 6 years to transition their picky eater - so maybe it's possible, but the stress on me and the cats might not be.
-You have to decide what will work for you based on your situation, but I definitely think raw food is the healthiest food for cats.
+Others have had the same struggle with transitioning their kitties to a raw diet, and have told me it took them 6 years to transition their picky eater.
+So, you have to decide what will work for you based on your situation.
+I definitely believe raw cat food is the healthiest Ragdoll cat food (and for all cats).

 - Raw Cat Food is Ideal